platonic-io/detsys-testkit/demo/slides.md

 ---
-title: Fast and deterministic system tests
+title: Towards fast and deterministic system tests
 author: Stevan Andjelkovic and Daniel Gustafsson
-date: 28th Oct, 2020
+date: 29th Oct, 2020
 header-includes:
   - \definecolor{links}{HTML}{2A1B81}
   - \hypersetup{colorlinks,linkcolor=,urlcolor=links}
+---

+# Overview

+* Explain the problem with current approaches to system tests;

+* Give a high-level overview of test library we've started to develop that addresses said problems;

+* Demo;

+* More detailed explaination of how the test library works, in particular:
+  - Lineage-driven fault injection;
+  - Elle checker.

+* Next steps and future work;

+* Summary.

 ---

 # The problem